Home / Services / Apicoectomy Surgery In Marietta, GA

 Nobody wants to hear that their recent root canal treatment wasn’t successful, especially when tooth extraction seems like the only remaining option.
 When traditional root canal treatment fails or when retreatment isn’t feasible, you may find yourself facing the possibility of losing your tooth.
 However, there’s often another option that can save your natural tooth: apicoectomy surgery.
 This specialized endodontic procedure targets the root tip directly, offering hope when conventional treatments have reached their limits.

-At Georgia Microendodontics, Dr. Jeannette Jimenez understands that facing any surgical procedure can feel overwhelming.
+At Georgia Microendodontics in Westfield, Dr. Jeannette Jimenez understands that facing any surgical procedure can feel overwhelming.
 With her extensive training from Columbia University and years of experience in advanced endodontic techniques, she provides compassionate care that helps patients feel calm and confident throughout their treatment journey.

 What Is Apicoectomy Surgery?